Here you can find a step-by-step guide to set up the contextual e-commerce and start selling spare parts and consumables in the DPS.

 Spare Parts that can be replaced within a machine due to sudden breakage or because they are subject to wear and tear.

-In the DPS we can identify two main actors: BUYERS (end-customer or partners purchasing products), PROVIDERS (OEM and Partners selling products).
+In the DPS, we can identify two main actors: BUYERS (end-customer or partners purchasing products), PROVIDERS (OEM and Partners selling products).

 The DPS entry points to the e-commerce are:

-general Catalog which allows back-office and service users to search for spare parts and consumables for their customers;
+general Catalog, which allows back-office and service users to search for spare parts and consumables for their customers;

 contextual Catalog which allows customer users to search for spare parts and consumables compatible with their machines;

-Store page, which allows DPS users to manage their shopping cart, complete an order of spare parts or consumables, manage their orders.
+Store page, which allows DPS users to manage their shopping cart, complete an order of spare parts or consumables, and manage their orders.

 This feature is available for the following modules: